cs1656-fall2017/2017-09.project-2.template/README.md

 Please note that the RMSE shown above is just for formatting purposes only and that you should show all available decimal points.

-Also, you should show an error message in cas the training or testing data file is not readable, the provided algorithm does not match one of the four specified, etc.
+Also, you should show an error message in cas the training or testing data file is not readable, the provided algorithm does not match one of the four specified, and K is not a positive integer.

+### Datasets
+We will use the [MovieLens Data](https://grouplens.org/datasets/movielens/) and in particular we will use the 100K dataset which we make available locally, as part of this repository.
+This has 100,000 movie ratings (1-5) from 943 users on 1,682 movies.
+We will test your programs using a variant of these datasets.
+You are encouraged to use smaller datasets for testing, especially in the beginning.

 ### Important notes about grading